ghmcadams/vscode-lintlens/README.md

   - Additionally, the language mode must match `javascript` or `javascriptreact`.
 - Intellisense does not work for YAML config files
 - Rule option validation does not work for YAML config files
-- Can mistakenly activate for config files for other tools like `stylelint` and `putout`, which have similar config structures
+- Can sometimes mistakenly activate for config files for other tools like `stylelint` and `putout`, which have similar config structures